Restructures and regroups incoming features based on specified Group by attributes and calculates summary statistics to form a Pivot table output.

 - Max values are summarized by the maximum of all occurrences of the analyzed attribute for the group.

-The first data feature and first summary feature emitted will contain additional attributes which will contain the schema information needed to write the data out to a feature type configured for dynamic writing.
+The first data feature and first summary feature emitted will contain additional attributes containing the schema information needed to write the data out by a feature type configured for dynamic writing.